Sanremo Music Festival: Hosts

-The first edition of the Sanremo Music Festival was hosted by Nunzio Filogamo.
-He also hosted the next three editions of the musical event.
-In 2003, Pippo Baudo hosted for the eleventh time, matching the record previously held by Mike Bongiorno.
-He later overtook this record, hosting the Sanremo Music Festival in 2007 and in 2008.
+The first four editions of the Sanremo Music Festival were hosted by Nunzio Filogamo.
+In 2003, Pippo Baudo hosted for the eleventh time, matching the record previously held by Mike Bongiorno; he later overtook this record, hosting the Sanremo Music Festival in 2007 and in 2008.
 Only seven women have hosted the festival as main presenters.
 The first women ever to host the event alone were Lilly Lembo and Giuliana Calandra in 1961, followed by Maria Giovanna Elmi in 1978, Loretta Goggi in 1986, Raffaella Carrà in 2001, Simona Ventura in 2004, and Antonella Clerici in 2010.
+Hosting the event between 2020 and 2024, Amadeus joined Baudo and Bongiorno in the record for the most consecutive editions hosted, i.e., five, and established himself as the presenter with the highest number of consecutive nights hosted, at 25.